GoSteven/gosteven.github.com/source/_posts/2011-12-29-setting-up-octopress-blog-on-github.markdown

 ---

 After install tons of things on my Mac and setting the DNS of the GoSteven.com domain, it finally works for me.

+I am not going to migrate my old blog post here, as those are mostly code snippets.
+Visit [Steven's Dev Blog](http://dev.gosteven.com) in case you are interested.